 Hueston Hennigan attorneys previously obtained the dismissal of multiple fraud indictments against an heir of former oil magnate H.L.
 Hunt after an evidentiary hearing for prosecutorial misconduct, which also resulted in a criminal contempt citation against the district attorney of Dallas, Texas.
 Featured as “Hill Wins, Watkins Loses” in the Dallas Morning News.

 Click here to read article in Courthouse News Service.

-“This is a significant decision for all food, beverage, and dietary supplement manufacturers,” explained attorney Steven Feldman, who represented Nutraceutical.
+“This is a significant decision for all food, beverage, and dietary supplement manufacturers,” explained Nutraceutical lead counsel.
 “We are thrilled that the Court adopted our preemption arguments, which will provide a significant tool for defense counsel against these increasingly common ‘product testing’ complaints.”